 Is vandalism or unintended use a concern?

 Vandalism is always a concern at public sites.
-To dissuade vandalism, we recommend placing the sites at well lit areas.
+To dissuade vandalism, we recommend placing the station in well lit areas.
 If a site poses a particular risk for vandalism or unintended use, we will work with site owners to employ additional measures, such as security cameras, to further reduce the risk.

 Does an inspector or other staff need to be at the station?

 No, while having an inspector present may increase usage of the station and could help answer questions, the station is intended to be user-operated.

 How or where should we install a Station?

 Wether totally redesigning a launch or retrofitting a site, we suggest installing Cleaning Stations directly at boat launch or public access sites.
 At a boat launch please refer to States Organization for Boating Access (SOBA) site design for Construction and Integration of Aquatic Invasive Species (AIS) Prevention Areas at Recreational Boating Facilities.
 If you need additional consultation services for site design, please contact us.